workflow-development-interest-group/.github/profile/README.md

-This is a community based space for researcher working on variety of cloud platforms to collaborate on analysis pipeline development.
+This is a community based space for researchers working on variety of cloud platforms to collaborate on analysis pipeline development.